-Exhibit 6 below is a deterministic projection that provides a range of expected employer contribution rates under varying rates of return from 4.75% - 8.75% over the next eight years.
-The projections incorporate the 2021 fiscal year investment return of 27.5%.
-Note, that due to asset smoothing, only a portion of the investment gain will be recognized in the 2021 valuation.
-Investment gains will continue to be recognized over the next four years, which is why we see a downward trend in employer rates over the eight-year period.
-If the fund earned 5.75% each year for the next five years, employer contribution rates for the State plan would still decrease from 14.46% to 10.16% beginning in 2029.
-Conversely, if the fund earned 7.75% each of the next five years, employer contribution rates would decrease further from 14.46% to 6.92% beginning in 2029.
+The deterministic projection shown in Exhibit 12 provides a range of expected employer contribution rates under varying rates of return from 4.75% - 8.75% over the next eight years.
+The projections incorporate the 2022 fiscal year investment return of 0.6%.
+Note, that due to asset smoothing2, only a portion of the 2021 investment gain was recognized in the 2021 valuation.
+Investment gains and losses will continue to be recognized over the next four years, which is why there is a downward trend in employer rates over the eight-year period.
+If the fund earned 5.75% each year for the next five years, employer contribution rates for the State plan would still decrease from 14.46% initially to 13.21% beginning in 2031.
+Conversely, if the fund earned 7.75% each of the next five years, employer contribution rates would decrease further from 14.46% initially to 9.36% beginning in 2031.

 If all assumptions are met, employer contribution rates are inherently expected to trend lower in the future due to blending in the lower cost hybrid plan as new members are enrolled into the plan as well as recognizing the large investment gain from fiscal year 2021.
-This can be seen most clearly in the 6.75% return scenario in Exhibit 6 below, which assumes no additional investment gains or losses over the projection period but shows the downward trend in contribution rates.
+This can be seen most clearly in the 6.75% return scenario in Exhibit 12 below, which assumes no additional investment gains or losses over the projection period but shows the downward trend in contribution rates.